 This popular bar gets busy after 12 so make sure to get there early and that way you are more likely to get a table.
 And once you do have one, make sure to have at least one person look after it while you order your drinks or it will disappear!

-There are two levels to this Bar, and if you sit up in the gallery then you can order your drinks from the waitress which is great service.
+There are two levels to this bar, and if you sit up in the gallery then you can order your drinks from the waitress which is helpful and friendly service.
 The prices are normal, €6.00 for a mojito or any spirit + mixer.